KyleAlexander09/Smart-Parking-Monitoring/README.md

 - Reservation System: Allows users to book parking spaces in advance.
 - Payment Integration: Enables users to pay for parking through the app, using various payment methods.

-- Smart parking monitoring mobile apps are revolutionizing the parking industry by integrating advanced technologies and offering a host of user-centric features.
+> Smart parking monitoring mobile apps are revolutionizing the parking industry by integrating advanced technologies and offering a host of user-centric features.
 These apps not only improve the efficiency of parking management but also significantly enhance the user experience.
-As cities become smarter and more connected, the adoption of smart parking solutions will continue to grow, contributing to more sustainable and livable urban environments.
+As cities become smarter and more connected, the adoption of smart parking solutions will continue to grow, contributing to more sustainable and livable urban environments.:

 # Video Prentation